- Tuition: $502.25/credit (resident); nonresident tuition varies | Fees

 - sustainability and lean practices.

 You'll work with your adviser to construct a plan with 120 semester credits, including at least 79 within the major.
+See the Admission section below for information about transferring credits.

 Students can apply to the program after completing some college credits (at least 30 for “premajor” and 45 for “major" status).
 These count toward your 120 credit total.